Federico-Ciuffardi/CIOSU/README.md

 * **YELLOW:**  CARFUL (may be a encripted string or something router specific that prevents matching)
 * **GREEN:**   OK     (it matches)

-There may be other uses since it compares the lines and configuration modes without order, the configuration mode of a line is the global configuration mode if it has no indentation, else the configuration mode is the nearest line without indentation.
+There may be other uses since it compares the lines and configuration modes without order, the configuration mode of a line is the global configuration mode if it has no indentation, otherwise the configuration mode is the nearest line without indentation.

 ## Prerequisites
 * java jre 8 or higher